nahuelmol/japan_data_hinet/README.md

 The number of sites will inscrease as long as a site is added.

 ## CMD tool
-An specific objective is the building of a good CMD tool for managing the constant flow to our database, modifying tables, columns and records.
-This is possibly the most important work inside this work.
+The main goal is the building of a good CMD tool for managing the constant flow to our database, modifying tables, columns and records.

 The commands listed here are just previsualizations, they are not built yet.
+The name of the tool is SS.

 ### Asking